jameshlms/fraud-detection-pipeline/README.md

 Fraudulent transactions is a commonly used dataset, often used to highlight the ability to resample data to train models.
 While this project will evaluate resampling and training techniques to address the imbalance of classes, this project will primarily be a demonstration of technologies and skills.

-> The technologies and skills that are too be demonstrated are listed below:
+> The technologies and skills that are to be demonstrated are listed below:
 >
 > - Using common Python libraries for data science and machine learning to explore data and build models.
 > - Exporting ONNX model files and using ONNX runtime.